-If you're cheating often... either with "small cheats" here and there or entire days where you eat nothing but junk food, then it can easily ruin your progress.
+If you're cheating often, either with "small cheats" here and there or entire days where you eat nothing but junk food, it can easily ruin your progress.

 Having more than 1–2 cheat meals per week (or one cheat day) is going to be excessive.

-If you just can't seem to control yourself around unhealthy foods no matter what you try, then perhaps you have food addiction.
-In that case, completely removing the junk foods from your life is probably a good idea.
+If you just can't seem to control yourself around unhealthy foods no matter what you try, perhaps you have food addiction.
+In that case, completely removing the junk foods from your life could be a good idea.

 At the end of the day, calories do matter.

-One of the main reasons low-carb diets are so effective is that they reduce appetite and make people eat less overall calories without trying.
+One of the main reasons low-carb and ketogenic diets are so effective is that they reduce appetite and make people eat fewer overall calories without trying.

 Again, create a free account with an online nutrition tracker and track your intake for a few days.

-Aim for a deficit of 500 calories per day, which theoretically should make you lose 1 pound of weight per week (doesn't always work in practice).
+Aim for a deficit of 500 calories per day, which theoretically should make you lose 1 pound of weight per week (although it doesn't always work in practice).

-Bottom Line: It is possible to eat so many calories that you stop losing weight.
-Try counting calories and aim for a 500 cal/day deficit for a while.
+Summary It is possible to eat so many calories that you stop losing weight.
+Try counting calories and aim for a deficit of 500 calories per day for a while.

 At the end of the day, weight loss takes time.